adapter-hub/adapters/adapter_docs/classes/bart.rst

   of up to 6 ROUGE.

 .. note::
-    This class is nearly identical to the PyTorch implementation of BERT in Huggingface Transformers.
+    This class is nearly identical to the PyTorch implementation of BART in Huggingface Transformers.
     For more information, visit `the corresponding section in their documentation <https://huggingface.co/transformers/model_doc/bart.html>`_.